 Why Birds Build Nests

-- Cushioning: Many nests are lined with soft plant fibers, animal fur, fine grasses, feathers, moss and similar materials that provide cushioning for the eggs.
-This protects the eggs even when a brooding adult may be moving around on top of the nest.
-Most nests also have a degree of flexibility or elasticity in order to continue protecting growing hatchlings without breaking or collapsing.
+- Cushioning: Many nests are lined with soft plant fibers, animal fur, fine grasses, feathers, moss, and similar materials that cushion the eggs.
+This cushioning protects the eggs even when a brooding adult moves around on top of the nest.
+Most nests also have a degree of flexibility or elasticity to protect growing hatchlings without breaking or collapsing.